MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-delete-invoiced-purchase-orders.md

 ---
-    title: How to: Delete Invoiced Purchase Orders | Microsoft Docs
+    title: How to Delete Invoiced Purchase Orders | Microsoft Docs
     description: In certain situations, you may need to delete invoiced purchase orders that have not been deleted.
     services: project-madeira
     documentationcenter: ''